rcscr/Tapestrie/README.md

 ### Other notes

 As an optimization, each node in the `Trie` stores its depth: the max size of a word stemming from it.
 This allowed me to implement a culling strategy to swiftly discard nodes whose strings are not long enough to provide a match.
-This has brought down the performance of the above search from 25 seconds to ~1.5 seconds!
-Therefore, searches for longer strings are faster, because fewer strings will be examined.
+In general, searches for longer strings are faster, because fewer strings will be examined.

 The example above is quite extreme with more than 20,000 strings.
 But even so, the fuzzy search took ~1.5 seconds, which is quite impressive.
 However, this in-memory `Trie` certainly has its limitations; for one, it is quite memory-intensive.
 In many scenarios, a solution like `ElasticSearch` should be used instead.